 Solving a back problem is in some ways like a game of Su Doku.
-Having gone thoroughly through all the basics, one has to start looking for polygons and triplets and uniques.
-Often they are obscure and there may be diversions that only lead down a cul-de-sac.
+Having gone thoroughly through all the basics, one has to start looking for triplets and uniques.
+Often they are obscure and there may be diversions that only lead down a cul de sac.

 Significant X-ray findings:

 TREATMENT of LUMBAR SPONDYLOSIS CaseFile